fossas/cse-challenge-dropwizard/README.md

 ### Improvements

 - What parts of FOSSA do you think can be improved?
-  - Come prepared with any questions or imrpovements.
+  - Come prepared with any questions or improvements.
     - Bonus points if you present this in a doc or presentation deck!